• Skip to primary navigation

 • FAQ

-• What can I make with leftover ingredients?
+• What to do with leftover ingredients

-Make enough carbonara for dinner + lunch leftovers with this easy recipe.
+Make enough gnocchi carbonara for dinner + lunch leftovers with this easy recipe.
 It reheats well and is easier than trying to figure out how to use ½ egg in a recipe.

 If the gnocchi is too rich, I recommend mixing in some broccoli or green beans.
 This will spread out the rich sauce.
 It's delicious both ways, just adjust it based on your preferences!